If part of what your dumpster contains is food waste, you will need to take steps to deter animal scavengers from getting into it.

 - Keep the dumpster clean by spraying around it.
 Hose down the insides occasionally as well.

-- You may need to relocate your dumpster away from a wall, building or tree, so that animals can’t climb up and gain access.
+- Don’t give intruders something to climb up on.
+You may need to relocate your dumpster away from a wall, building or tree, so that animals can’t climb up and gain access.